andyljones/boardlaw/docs/developers.rst

 So far boardlaw's a `one-man project <https://andyljones.com>`_, but I'm keen to change that.
 If you think it's an interesting research direction and you'd like to help out, drop by the `RL <https://discord.gg/xhfNqQv>`_ or `EAI
-<https://discord.gg/K8xcydxcka>`_ Discords and give me a ping!
+<https://discord.gg/K8xcydxcka>`_ Discords and give **@andyljones** ping!
 I'm usually active London daytime.
-Slightly more formally,
+Slightly
-you can post an issue on the tracker, or `give me an email <me@andyljones.com>`_.
+more formally, you can post an issue on the tracker, or `give me an email <me@andyljones.com>`_.

-One thing I'd advise against is putting together a PR: this is a research repo and large chunks of it can change dramatically and unexpectedly.
-As open-source software though, you are of course welcome to fork the repo and do something entirely different with it!
+One thing I'd advise against is putting together a PR without chatting to me first: this is a research repo and large chunks of it can change dramatically and unexpectedly.
+I don't want to disappoint anyone who's put a bunch of work in to extend recently-obsolete code.

+All that said, below is a step-by-step walkthrough on how to replicate my workflow.
+Since I'm very keen on my workflow working, copying it exactly is the best way to get a workflow that works yourself.
+If you want to adapt your *own* workflow to boardlaw, these same steps should contain all the miscellaneous information you need.

 Prelude
 *******
-My workflow involves a Jupyter instance running inside a Docker container that sits on a GPU-equipped server.
-To replicate my workflow, you'll need
+My workflow uses vscode for editing, Jupyter for interaction, and Docker for reproducibility, and it all sits on a remote GPU-equipped server.
+To replicate my that, you'll need

-* a server with a GPU that `has compute capability 7.5 or above <https://en.wikipedia.org/wiki/CUDA#GPUs_supported>`_ and at least 6GB of memory
+* a server with a GPU that `has compute capability 7.5 or above <https://en.wikipedia.org/wiki/CUDA#GPUs_supported>`_ and at least ~6GB of memory
 * NVIDIA drivers 460.32.03 or above
 * both Docker and the `NVIDIA container toolkit <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker>`_